KKUPC/CliNaP-M_April2022/1_planning/1_planning_README.md

 [↥ **Back to top**](#top)

 ## Group work <a name="groupwork"></a>
 Groups 1 - 3 are provided with NMR dataset while groups 4 - 6 obtain LC-MS dataset.
-Odour satisfaction data is given to all groups for further correlation analysis.
+Odour satisfaction score is given to all groups for correlation analysis.

 Here are the tasks to be addressed at the end of short course for each group:
 - Group 1: How do the NMR metabolite profiles of fermented fish differ at different fermentation time points of each condition?